15 Best Aquarium Plants to Reduce Nitrates - 2021 Update

 These aquatic plants are versatile to use in different types of aquariums.
-These plants can be grown up to 15 inches, and they are excellent nitrate absorber.
+These plants can be grown up to 15 inches, and they are excellent nitrate absorbers.
 In this product package, you will get one potted plant of 4 to 6 inches long.

 While selecting live aquarium plants to reduce nitrates, the first criteria should be their nitrate absorption capacity.

-Submerged plants are better nitrate absorber than floating plants, as submerged plants can take dissolved nitrates through leaves as well as through their roots.
+Submerged plants are better nitrate absorbers than floating plants, as submerged plants can take dissolved nitrates through leaves as well as through their roots.
 In contrast, floating plants are capable of absorbing nitrates through their roots only.

-Fast-growing plants are excellent nitrate absorber, so if you can select fast-growing plants and submerging plants, they will be sound nitrate absorbers.
+Fast-growing plants are excellent nitrate absorbers, so if you can select fast-growing plants and submerging plants, they will be sound nitrate absorbers.
 Water sprites or Java fern can be an excellent choice considering this point.

 As living beings, aquarium plants require maintenance like all other aquatic pets.
 If you cannot keep them healthy, dead leaves or stems can pollute the aquarium environment.
 So it is better to select plants that are easy to maintain.